browneyedsoul/RemNote-ModernTableRow/README.md

   ![image](https://user-images.githubusercontent.com/58147075/205598631-67e58b0a-19f5-4c74-8ed9-3b5a563362a4.png)

 - Focus the cursor where the Table Title exist.
-- Then open the context menu via simple onmibar or slash command,
+- Then open command list via onmibar(⌘+/) or slash(/)
 - And then type `tb`.
 You'll see the options for modern table row
 - Without any cumbersome procedure, you can just make the table with keyboard shortcut.
-You can find the shortcut in the shortcut page.
+You can find the shortcut in the keyboard shortcut config page.

 # Tune your table with tagging